dave45678/Lesson15/Laravel/Lesson06.md

 ```

-13. Run your application and ope a browser.
+13. Run your application and open a browser.
 If you type in the url http://localhost:8080/jobs, you should see this:
 ![Looping through a list with Blade](img/joblist.png)